Jennifer Garner Gets Surprisingly Real in Her Rap About Motherhood

 "Imagine squeezing something out the size of a watermelon.
 How much pain is that?
 There'll be a lot of swellin'," she rapped.
 "And breastfeeding: It ain't simple.
 One false move, you've got a cracked nipple."

-As the song goes on, she also raps about exhaustion and diaper duty.
+As the song goes on, she also rapped about exhaustion and diaper duty.

 "You'll retain more water than the Hoover Dam and change enough diapers to fill a moving van," she continued.